End of Summer Term Newsletter

 Please do not book holidays in term time, I know how difficult it is when they are so much cheaper then, but it really does affect your child’s education when they miss school.
 The government regulations mean that the local authority may be issuing fines for unauthorised absence.
 Year Two parents – it is important that the children are in school throughout the year.
 It is essential that you do not arrange any holidays during May or the beginning of June.

 If you are waiting at any time with children on the school premises could you please ensure that they are properly supervised and do not engage in dangerous activities, such as climbing on railings or running about.
+The wooden climbing beam on the grass at the front of the school is for children to play on but please ensure they are supervised.

 If your child needs an inhaler please ensure that one is kept at school.
 A form should be completed and the inhaler handed in to the class teacher please.
 Please review and update the form annually in the office to confirm that there are no changes.
 Please check now, and from time to time, that inhalers are in date.